AfremYarbug/fund-me-fcc/README.md

 ## (04:34:29): Basic Solidity - For Loop

-- owner want to withdraw the funds and buy things for this project
 - create a for loop to reset funders array and addressToAmountFunded because they should get down to zero
+- if the owner want to withdraw the funds

 - [For Loop](https://solidity-by-example.org/loop)
 - `/* */` is another way to make comments